mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 USB keyboards send signals according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
 At 97 pages of keycodes and tables, it's a bit of a slow read, but the protocol for keyboards is dead simple.

-Upon each keystroke, keyboards send 8 byte messages called "reports."
+Upon each keystroke, keyboards send an 8-byte message called a "report."

 | Byte Index | Purpose |
 |------------|---------|